Roman Baths MuseumCurrently Closed

 - Ticket Price: 14 GBP

-- Tags: Art And Culture, History Museum, Water Body, Historical Site, Family And Kids
+- Tags: Art And Culture, History Museums, Water Body, Historical Site, Family And Kids

 Rainwater from the nearby Mendip Hills heated up deep in the earth rises to this outlet at a rate of over a million litres every day.
 The Celts found it first, and built a shrine to Sulis here, but it was the Romans who brought style to the place.
 After conquering, they wasted little time deifying the place to the Roman Minerva, and over three centuries and some heavy-duty engineering, built up a grand bathhouse around it.
 Curse tablets found in the area suggests the presence of pranksters who’d filch the clothes of the bathers.
 After the Roman era, it fell into disrepair and was revived periodically by the British.